Lewis Hyde on Work vs. Labor and the Pace of Creativity

 On the osmosis of willful intention and flow.

 By Maria Popova

-After last year’s omnibus of 5 timeless books on fear and the creative process, a number of readers rightfully suggested an addition: Lewis Hyde’s 1979 classic, The Gift: Creativity and the Artist in the Modern World, of which David Foster Wallace famously said, “No one who is invested in any kind of art can read The Gift and remain unchanged.”
+After last year’s omnibus of 5 timeless books on fear and the creative process, a number of readers rightfully suggested an addition: Lewis Hyde’s 1979 classic, The Gift: Creativity and the Artist in the Modern World (public library), of which David Foster Wallace famously said, “No one who is invested in any kind of art can read The Gift and remain unchanged.”